March 2026 - 14 min read

 The Real Cost of AI Chatbots for Australian Small Businesses

 For businesses comfortable setting things up themselves, platforms like Tidio, Crisp, and Landbot offer plans starting around AUD $30 to $80 per month.
 These platforms provide templates, drag-and-drop builders, and integrations with common tools like Shopify, WordPress, and Calendly.
+The trade-off: setup takes time, and without proper configuration, a DIY chatbot can frustrate visitors more than it helps them.
+Budget for five to ten hours to set it up well.

 If you want someone to build and maintain the chatbot for you, Australian agencies offering managed chatbot services typically charge:

-- Setup fee: AUD $500 to $2,500 depending on complexity
+- • Setup fee: AUD $500 to $2,500 depending on complexity

-- Monthly management: AUD $100 to $400 per month
+- • Monthly management: AUD $100 to $400 per month

-- Custom integrations: AUD $200 to $1,000 depending on systems involved
+- • Custom integrations: AUD $200 to $1,000 depending on systems involved

-Custom AI agent development
+Custom AI Agent Development

-Return on investment
+Return on Investment

 The numbers are compelling.
 Most Australian small businesses that implement an AI chatbot reach break-even within two to four months.
 The documented average ROI across customer service implementations sits around 1,275%, driven by reduced support hours and increased lead capture.
 A tradesperson who books two extra jobs per month because their chatbot captured after-hours enquiries has already paid for the tool several times over.